Photo by DR-images / Shutterstock.com

 The radiator should be flushed every two years.
 If it hasn’t been serviced, do so before you hit the road.
 If you’re a do-it-yourselfer, make sure the engine has cooled before you open the radiator cap to avoid being scalded by boiling coolant.

 Check your dashboard temperature gauge while driving.
 If it moves into the red, you’re going to have to turn your motor off or risk damage.
 If your engine temperature starts creeping up, try turning your air conditioning off and your heater on — all the way up.
-You may get hot, but you might save your engine while you look to get help.
+You may get hot, but it might save your engine while you look to get help.

 Your coolant is only as good as the hoses it flows through.
 Look for leaks, cracks, peeling or separation.
 While the engine is still warm, squeeze along the hose’s length — it should feel firm, but not hard.
 If the hose is spongy or soft in even one section, consider replacing it before it fails and causes bigger problems.